 When selecting breeders, look for birds with chunky bodies and well-defined markings.
-When viewed from behind and above, the colored areas of the backs and shoulders should be reminiscent of the classic heart shape.
+When viewed from behind and above, the colored areas of the backs and shoulders should be in the classic “heart” shape.
 Solid-colored heads are preferred, but most specimens have white feathers around the base of their bills.
-Some strains of Pomeranians produce birds with slight indications of knobs at the base of their bills.
+Some strains produce birds with slight indications of knobs at the base of their bills.
 Guard against this fault since it is evidence of crossbreeding.
-Avoid breeding specimens with dual lobed paunches, dewlaps, orange bills and feet, excessively white heads, dark feathers in the wings, or undersized bodies.
+Avoid breeding birds with dual-lobed paunches, dewlaps, orange bills and feet, excessively white heads, dark feathers in the wings, or undersized bodies.

 Did you know: